How to Drink Tea the Gong Fu Way, at Wai’s Tea House in Atlanta

 However, at afternoon tea, the serving custom is different.
 A hostess prepares the three courses of food and aims to serve these with a hot pot of tea upon guests’ arrival.
 Then it’s time to luxuriate and enjoy the meal and conversation.
 She does not continually resteep tea throughout the afternoon.
 Tea cosies and teapot warmers are used to keep beautiful teapots warm.
 Larger bone china teacups, though delicate and lovely in their design, hold more tea than Gong Fu tasting cups, allowing tea to begin to cool before a guest can empty her cup.

 The Gong Fu style of brewing is very doable for oneself at home.
 Though you may go through your tea supply more quickly using the Gong Fu tea to water ratio, also consider that you can resteep that loose leaf tea all day long, rather than going through 2 or 3 teabags every day.
+If you want to prepare a mug of tea for yourself, you can do so using the gong fu method.
+The quick 15 or 30 second steeps allow you to make two or three infusions in a row while water is still at temperature, combining to fill your mug.

 But what about at a traditional afternoon tea?
 We might just splurge on the larger quantity of good tea so that our guests get the full pleasure of the tea brewed with the Gong Fu tea to water ratio.
 To get your money’s worth, you could steep and decant three or four infusions ahead of time (remember to toss the first one, which is only meant to bloom the tea leaves, not to drink).
 Then just keep the brewed tea to temperature on warmers or on the stove, and you have multiple pots of a rich brew ready to serve.
 You could take your remaining tea leaves and cold brew them overnight to get even more delicious tea from your purchase.
 How would you do it, to make excellent tea a feature of your afternoon tea experience?